 If you’re shopping around and know that your book should probably cost $40,000 to write and you receive a quote for $5,000, please take a moment to consider this offer.
 If you were buying a luxury car, would you really feel comfortable even taking it for a test drive if it had a $5,000 price tag?
 You might not make it two miles down the road without a problem.
 A lowball quote might get you 50,000 words written, but those words won’t form a book.
 The manuscript will be riddled with problems no editor can handle without completely rewriting it.

-It’s best to know your budget and be upfront about it.
+It’s best to know your budget and be upfront about it

 When prospective clients who can’t afford me write in, I always try to give them advice to meet their needs.
 Perhaps we can write a shorter book, or maybe I can help them find another writer who charges less.
 I do want to help, but I must know the bottom line of your budget.

-Tip #4: Read up on your ghostwriter
+Tip #4: Research your ghostwriter

 I’m always impressed when prospective clients contact me and have done their homework.
-Reading through some of my blog articles or glancing at one of the books I’ve written will give you a sense for my writing style.
+Reading through some of my blog articles or glancing at one of the books I’ve written will give you a sense of my writing style.
 Yes, a ghostwriter’s style and voice will change to reflect each author’s personality, but it’s a good idea to gain a feel for her writing before you hire her.
-The last thing you want is to discover is that you don’t enjoy her writing after she’s halfway through your book.
+The last thing you want to discover is that you don’t enjoy her writing after she’s halfway through your book.